India

 India is a land of contrasts.
 It is modern and traditional, crowded and peaceful, rich and poor.
 Its people, culture, and beauty make it a unique and exciting country.
 Whether you visit the cities, taste the food, or take part in a festival, there is always something new to discover in India.

-C Level Reader
+Level 3 Reader

 570 Words